priyanshudayal1/HACKATHON/README.md

 - Travel Insurance Helper
 - Travel Suggestions

-The application consists of a Django backend and a React frontend.
+The application consists of a Django backend and a React frontend